English is the fastest growing language in human history.

 Like an RSS feed, a social media aggregator combines different social media websites and information into one convenient place.

-Services like Tweetdeck, Hootsuite and Rime let you customize what you see in your social media stream.
+Services like TweetDeck and Hootsuite let you customize what you see in your social media stream.
 You can watch people having a conversation on a specific topic on Twitter, or see updates about a business or industry and what people are saying about it.

 After you set up an account for any of these services, you can follow the conversations on your topic of interest.
 Once you feel confident enough, join in!
 Social media is a public conversation that anyone can contribute to.
 Leave a comment, send a reply tweet and you will be getting great practice for your professional English.